mefrem/mefrem.github.io/_posts/2019-12-11-scott-sumner-economist.md

 # category: interview
 ---

 In December 2019, I interviewed Scott Sumner, an economist currently the director of The Mercatus Center's Program on Monetary Policy.
 Professor Sumner writes at <a href="https://www.themoneyillusion.com/">*The Money Illusion*</a>, chiefly about monetary policy in an insightful way.
-A 2015 article, <a href="https://www.themoneyillusion.com/which-issues-are-important-to-me/">listed out the issues most important to him</a>, and served as the basis for our conversation.
-The list was surprising, and I found myself thinking about it years later.
-I imagined how much fun it would be to ask the professor for elaboration and clarification.
+A 2015 article—<a href="https://www.themoneyillusion.com/which-issues-are-important-to-me/">Which issues are important (to me)?</a>—served as the basis for our conversation.
+The list was surprising; I imagined how much fun it would be to ask the professor for elaboration and clarification.
 Then it dawned on me that I could do just that.
 Here is this site's inaugural interview, with the congenial and brilliant Scott Sumner:

 <hr>